TaoK/HDCompressibilitySurvey/README.md

 ### License / Third-party Code

 I have not yet decided on what license to use for this code; in the meantime, I guess the default applies, i.e. copyright belongs to me.
+Obviously it's my intention that anyone who wants to use it does (including compiling, etc), I just haven't decided what restrictions would be appropriate for modifications and for redistribution.
+Obviously if you're interested in doing something with this code (modification/redistribution), please tell me!

 I have used a couple of third-party libraries:
 * managed-lzma (MIT license)